nirbhayvashisht/JavaScript30/02 - CSS and JS Clock/README.md

-# Things I learnt from this
+# THINGS THAT I LEARNT FROM IT

 ## transform-origin
 to rotate an item from the right-end rather than from the middle, set: